 Our experience

 We had a notably straightforward process when installing and using CactusVPN.
-The downloading and installation were hassle-free, and we encountered no issues.
+Downloading and installation were hassle-free, and we encountered no issues.

-CactusVPN only has 36 servers, and we weren't able to connect to about half of them, especially the specialty P2P servers.
+CactusVPN only has 39 servers, and we weren't able to connect to about half of them, especially the specialty peer-to-peer (P2P) servers.

-And even though we weren't able to connect to the optimized peer-to-peer (P2P) servers, we appreciate the transparency and accessibility of the VPN server list.
+Even though we weren't able to connect to the optimized P2P servers, we appreciate the clarity and accessibility of the VPN server list.

 But these connection issues highlight why it's important for VPN services to have a high number of servers in general.
-The more servers you offer, the less likely you will be hindered by duds or traffic congestion.
+The more servers you offer, the less likely you are to be hindered by duds or traffic congestion.

-So if you're the type of VPN user who just uses one country and sticks to it, this has what you need.
+So, if you're the type of VPN user who just uses one country and sticks to it, this may meet your needs.

 Who is CactusVPN best for?

-CactusVPN offers affordable pricing coupled with robust encryption and many VPN protocols.
-With its support for unlimited connected devices, it’s also a good choice for families or small businesses that have a lot of devices connected to the internet.
+CactusVPN offers affordable pricing coupled with robust encryption and multiple VPN protocols.
+With its support for unlimited devices, it’s also a good choice for families or small businesses that have a lot of devices connected to the internet.

-The large range of VPN protocols allows CactusVPN to cater to a variety of needs.
-Whether you’re looking to secure data on public Wi-Fi, bypass geo-restrictions, or access streaming services, there’s a protocol that aids you.
+The wide range of VPN protocols allows CactusVPN to cater to various needs.
+Whether you’re looking to secure data on public Wi-Fi, bypass geo-restrictions, or access streaming services, there’s a protocol for you.

 Its straightforward setup and user-friendly interface make it an accessible option for VPN newcomers.
 CactusVPN also offers more advanced features for the tech-savvy, such as the kill switch, split tunneling, and torrenting support.